BradHutchings/Mmojo-Server-v1/docs/4c-Build-Mmojo-Server-with-Cosmopolitan.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

-The soxth step in building Mmojo Server is to build a Mmojo Server with Cosmopoltan.
+The fourth step in building Mmojo Server is to build the Mmojo Server.

+In this third substep, we will build a Mmojo Server with Cosmopoltan.
 The resulting combined binary file will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.

 ---
 ### Environment Variables